Ilya Baldynov: Eastern Front

-Following the German invasion of the Soviet Union in June 1941, he was stationed at Novocherkassk and in the autumn of 1941, he was appointed commander of the 190th Slavic Cavalry Regiment of the 72nd Kuban Cavalry Division in North Caucasian Military District.
+Following the German invasion of the Soviet Union in June 1941, he was stationed at Novocherkassk and in the autumn of 1941, he was appointed commander of the 190th Slavyansk Cavalry Regiment of the 72nd Kuban Cavalry Division in North Caucasian Military District.

 Following the division's formation on 4 January 1942, the division became part of the 51st Army of the Caucasus Front and was concentrated in Anapa.
 On 30 January 1942, he was transferred to the 47th Army of the Crimean Front and on the beginning of May, it was completely concentrated on the Kerch Peninsula in Crimea.
 A few days after the unit's arrival, an offensive operation known as Operation Bustard Hunt, which was launched by German 11th Army of General Erich von Manstein, began on the Kerch Peninsula.
 Baldynov's regiment fought near the village of Marfovka near Kerch, covering the retreat to the crossings across the Kerch Strait for the units of the 44th Army and suffered heavy losses.
 But during the days that the units of the 72nd Cavalry Division held the defense, which allowed tens of thousands of Soviet soldiers to safely evacuate.
 One of the last units to be evacuated was the 190th Cavalry Regiment, which lost more than half of its personnel.
 Before the crossing, the cavalrymen had to kill of all the horses of the regiment.

 In July 1942, the 40th Separate Motorized Rifle Brigade was formed in the Kuban on the remnants of the 72nd Cavalry Division and Baldynov was appointed chief of staff of the brigade.
 When the German High Command had begun an offensive in the Caucasus on 3 August 1942, the brigade fought in the battles near the village of Kavkazskaya.
 From August 10 to September 15, the brigade fought against the complete encirclement by German troops, but retained combat readiness and broke through the encirclement, and went along the mountain paths through the Main Caucasian Range to Krasnaya Polyana.
 There, the brigade was included in the 18th Army, and it staunchly defended itself during the Tuapse Defensive Operation.